 Our Citizens’ Jury stressed that although the coronavirus pandemic is felt across most of the world, and the UK lockdown measures apply across the country, not everyone experiences its consequences in the same way.
 The Jury expresses the need to view health and financial security as equally important.

 While there will be generic worries about the future across the population, the detailed picture is far more nuanced.
-People are affected in different ways depending on their age, demographic background, employment sector, type of job and contract, geographical area, membership of at-risk groups and more.
-Self-employed, small businesses, people with disabilities, people from Black, Asian and Minority Ethnic background, domestic abuse survivors and informal carers were considered high risk groups in this context.
+People are affected differently depending on their age, demographic background, employment sector, type of job and contract, geographical area, membership of at-risk groups and more.
+Self-employed, small businesses, people with disabilities, people from Black, Asian and Minority Ethnic backgrounds, domestic abuse survivors and informal carers were considered high-risk groups in this context.

-They also felt that financial security and related worries and mental health problems are also an evolving situation (dynamic not static).
-In other words, someone might be fine now but perhaps not in three or six months’ time.
+They also felt that financial security, related worries, and mental health problems are evolving situations (dynamic, not static).
+In other words, someone might be fine now, perhaps not in three or six months’ time.
 They expressed worries that these shifts have been happening since the start of the pandemic and other factors – such as Brexit – might further exacerbate financial insecurity and inequality in the UK.

 Citizens’ Jury member

-We’ve got Brexit that’s still in the background, and how is that going to affect the price of food, the availability of food?
-Personally, I need fresh green, it’s very helpful for my condition, where is the guarantee that the prices of simple foodstuff isn’t going to go through the roof?
+We’ve got Brexit that’s still in the background, and how will that affect the food's price and availability?
+I need fresh green.
+It’s very helpful for my condition.
+Where is the guarantee that the prices of simple foodstuff aren’t going to go through the roof?